FirelyTeam/firely-docs-firely-server/security/auditing.rst

 AuditEvent Integrity
 --------------------
-Firely server provides a mechanism to validate the integrity of the audit events.
-On the one hand, it provides a way to sign the audit event once they are generated, and on the other hand, it offers a custom operation to validate the signatures.
+Firely server provides a mechanism to validate the integrity of the AuditEvents.
+On the one hand, it provides a way to sign the AuditEvent upon creation, and on the other hand, it offers a custom operation to validate the signatures, ensuring that the AuditEvents have not been tampered.

 AuditEvent Signature
 ^^^^^^^^^^^^^^^^^^^^

 An AuditEvent Signature is a Provenance FHIR resource which contains a signature of the complete AuditEvent FHIR resource JSON.